Tescoco/rust_web_scraper/README.md

-A simple web scrapper with rust
+A simple web job scrapper with rust and telegram api